magnamarketing/rams-ticketmaster/README.md

-# rams-ticketmaster
+# Rams-Ticketmaster
-Javascript pertaining to the rams-ticketmaster MC personalization integration.
+Javascript pertaining to the Rams-Ticketmaster MC personalization integration.